 The amounts described in the Budget Justification narrative and summary table must match the dollar amounts on all required forms.
-The summary budget table does not count toward the 8-page limit.
+The summary budget table does not count toward the 8 page limit.

 The Budget Justification narrative should also indicate if the proposal has been submitted for funding consideration elsewhere, what amount has been requested or secured from other sources, and whether the funds requested/secured are federal or non-federal.
-The source of any matching funds, including applicant or third-party in-kind contributions, should be explained, along with their status (e.g. pending, secured, etc.).
+The source of any matching funds, including applicant or third party in-kind contributions, should be explained, along with their status (e.g. pending, secured, etc.).
 If funding will be used to complete part of a larger project, the Budget Justification should describe the overall budget for the entire project to allow NOAA to make an informed determination of a project's readiness and cost-benefit ratio.

-Applicants should ensure personnel roles (including hours and costs by task) are clearly explained and allocable to the project.
-For projects that will carry out project post-removal monitoring activities, applicants should separate out monitoring or post-project evaluation costs so that NOAA can evaluate the cost-effectiveness and efficiency of those activities.
+Applicants should also ensure personnel roles (including hours and costs by task) are clearly explained and allocable to the project.